AswithaSai/workout-traker/README.md

 ng e2e
 ```

+## Code Coverage Report

+- The code coverage report for the project is available at [coverage/index.html](coverage/index.html).
+- You can open this file in your browser to view the details of the code coverage.

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

 ## Additional Resources